pnpm/pnpm/packages/pnpm/README.md

 pnpx create-react-app my-cool-new-app
 ```

-For more advanced usage, read [pnpm CLI](https://pnpm.js.org/en/pnpm-cli) on our website.
+For more advanced usage, read [pnpm CLI](https://pnpm.js.org/en/pnpm-cli) on our website, or run `pnpm help`.

 ## Benchmark